Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

-\begin{proof}[Proof of \cref{prop:anticommutation}] Because $D$ is efficient, $X_i$ and $Z_i$ are efficient binary observables.
+Because $D$ is efficient, $X_i$ and $Z_i$ are efficient binary observables.
 Therefore, it suffices to prove the proposition for $\theta = i$ by the computational indistinguishability of the $\sigma^\theta$s (\cref{lem:indistinguishability}) and part $4$ of the lifting lemma (\cref{lem:lifting}).
 Moreover, it suffices to only prove the proposition for $\theta = i = 1$ as the argument is analogous otherwise.

 where the first equality is by simple algebra, the second equality is by \cref{def:zeta_chi_def} and the replacement lemma (note that $\|Z_{1}^{(a)}X_1Z_{1}^{(a)} \|_{\infty} \leq 1$ for $a\in\{0,1\}$), and the last approximation is by \cref{lem:anticomm_xzsigz_marginals} with $\theta = 1$ (which uses the perfectness of $D$).
 But, by Cauchy-Schwarz, we have